 A lack of affordable housing is a concern for many.
-One of the key decisions we presented in the proposed long-term plan consultation was a recommendation that Council take a more active enabling role in working with central government, iwi and other parties in finding solutions and this was supported.
-We will now look at the ways in which we can help contribute to improving housing options in the district.
-For our specific actions, see page X.
+One of the key decisions we presented in consultation was a recommendation that Council take a more active enabling role in working with central government, iwi and other parties in finding solutions and this was supported.
+We will now look at the ways in which we can help contribute to improving housing options in the district; see more on page 47.